Partnerships

-The Environmental Change Network is a partnership of organisations working together to operate the network of monitoring sites, but the partnerships do not end there; ECN is part of a much larger 'network of networks' extending around the globe.
-Some elements of this wider network are outlined below.
+We are a partnership of organisations working together to operate a network of monitoring sites, which itself is part of a much larger 'network of monitoring networks' extending around the globe.

 UK partnerships